AllenNeuralDynamics/aind-data-schema/doc_template/source/opendata.rst

 The Allen Institute for Neural Dynamics (AIND) is committed to FAIR, Open, and Reproducible science.
-We therefore share all of the raw and derived data we collect publicly with rich metadata, including preliminary data collected during methods development, as near to the time of collection as possible.
+We therefore share all of the raw and derived data we collect publicly with rich metadata.
+We share data as near to the time of collection as possible, including preliminary data collected during methods development.

 In addition to sharing curated datasets with data archives like `DANDI <https://dandiarchive.org/>`_ and `BIL <https://www.brainimagelibrary.org/>`_, we are also excited to share all of